-But the all-male KCC Committee appointed by the RASV was still in place.
-It had ruled for over 60 years.
-With women comprising over 70% of the membership, this situation was clearly unacceptable.
+The all-male KCC Committee appointed by the RASV with no voting rights for its ordinary members, ruled for over 60 years.
+With women comprising over 70% of the membership, this entire situation had clearly become politically incorrect.

-With no other means to appeal, I took them to the Equal Opportunity Board which generated lots of publicity.
-This included National TV appearances, 18 articles in the print media and even the cartoon by Leunig below!
+With no other successful means of appeal, some female members took the matter to the Equal Opportunity Board.
+This generated lots of publicity, including National TV appearances, some 18 articles in the print media and even a cartoon by Leunig!

-The result was that a motion to Incorporate was moved at the KCC's 1991 Annual General Meeting.
+The result was a motion to Incorporate which was moved at the KCC's 1991 Annual General Meeting.
 An estimated 600+ members attended, coming in bus loads from all corners of the State to support the motion.
-With the Motion overwhelmingly passed, on July 24, 1991 a new Constitution was approved.
-So the KCC officially became the Victorian Canine Association Inc. It now trades as Dogs Victoria.
+The Motion, giving all members voting rights was overwhelmingly passed.
+On July 24, 1991 the new Constitution was approved and the KCC became the Victorian Canine Association Inc. which now trades as Dogs Victoria.

 Dogs Victoria Library